A Guide to Lighting Glass Display Cases: Types, Pros, and Cons

 Cons

-• Heat must be carefully vented away
+• Heat must be carefully vented

 • Less suitable for dramatic lighting effects